Rusteal/Greencoat-UK-Wind-PLC-stock-pitch/README.md

 Each script writes its output back into `assets/`, where the HTML page and PDF expect to find the figures.

 ---

-Feel free to customise the page styling or rebuild the charts before publishing.
-Pull requests and suggestions are welcome.